rlevchenko/psql-backup-agent/README.md

 ## Steps to run the agent

 - check out the */config/passfile* and provide your own connection parameters
 - verify the cron job settings in the */config/cronfile*
+- change *make_backup* function argument to change format output (plain/custom)
+- set *cleaner* function argument at the bottom of the script if necessary
 - edit dockerfile/docker-compose.yml if necessary
-- set *cleaner* function argument at the bottom of the script if necessary
 - run *docker compose build*
 - run *docker compose up -d*
 - check out the stoud of the container to get the job's status
+- TO RESTORE: use psql (if plain set) or pg_restore command (if custom format set)

 ## Result